Go back

 Electricity voltage and plugs:

-However, 95 % of Nepali people have access to electricity as of May 29, 2023. almost popular trekking routes, teahouses, and lodges have electricity.
-However, some isolated and solo trekking tea houses in the jungle don't have electricity; Most of these tea houses let travelers charge their devices for a small fee.
+However, 95 % of Nepali people have access to electricity as of May 29, 2023.
+Almost all popular trekking routes, teahouses, and lodges have electricity.
+However, some isolated, solo trekking tea houses in the jungle don't have electricity; most of these tea houses let travellers charge their devices for a small fee.
 The average electrical voltage in Nepal is 230 volts, with plug types like Type C, Type D, and Type M. Travellers should bring a suitable adapter and, if needed, a voltage converter for their electronic devices.

 Communication: